JFreud/congenial-shell/README.md

 * To exit the cat command, you need to hit end of file character twice, while in the regular shell it's only once
 * If you redirect from a file that doesn't exit then it will give an error message, but you have to type the end of file character to get back to the command line
 * You can only use one pipe
-* Have to add newline to continue after command
 * Not guaranteed to grow hair
 * Winged unicorns not promised, fast and magical transit not possible in NYC